-- Governments have an opportunity and a responsibility to dramatically increase awareness, detection and diagnosis of dementia, by meeting targets of the World Health Organization (WHO) global action plan on dementia. - 2.
-The World Health Organization (WHO) has recognised the burden of the epidemic by introducing the Global action plan on the public health response to dementia 2017-2025.
+- Governments have an opportunity and a responsibility to dramatically increase awareness, detection and diagnosis of dementia, by meeting targets of the World Health Organization (WHO) global action plan on dementia. - The World Health Organization (WHO) has recognised the burden of the epidemic by introducing the Global action plan on the public health response to dementia 2017-2025.
 Awareness raising is one seven key action areas of the plan with a target of 100% of Members States delivering national campaigns by 2025. - National dementia plans are the best tool available to governments as a robust response to dementia in their countries.
 Currently there are just 40 national dementia plans (32 from WHO Member States). - 4.
-September is World Alzheimer's Month, an international campaign to raise dementia awareness and challenge stigma.
+Robust, post diagnosis support models can enable governments and healthcare systems to better support people living with dementia and can be cost saving, delaying or reducing hospital and care admissions and enabling people and carers to stay in work, careers and education. - September is World Alzheimer's Month, an international campaign to raise dementia awareness and challenge stigma.
 Each year, Alzheimer and dementia associations from around the world unite to organise advocacy and information provision events, as well as Memory Walks and fundraising days.